 It might be a coincidence that I’ve been getting pinged about Kafka by recruiters a lot lately, or it might be that companies are starting to think about its applications more broadly in the context of whatever shape the “Agent Economy” takes.
 Either way, I couldn’t help but notice that the universe seems to be prodding me in that direction, and it got me thinking deeply about what the atomic units of systems design look like in that world.
 I’ve already been talking about what happens when the agentic paradigm strips away the need for SaaS entirely with colleagues and friends, and how companies are supposed to stay relevant in that world.
 But my passion has always been “Big Data” in whatever form that practice has taken throughout the decades of my career, so my pondering turned naturally to what this sea change looks like in the world of Data Engineering.

-Most of what Data Engineering does is fix the problem that application siloing introduced.
+Much of what Data Engineering does is fix the problem that application siloing introduced.
 When Salesforce needs to agree with Netlify and half a dozen other spreadsheets and vendor applications that are floating around an organization, so that someone on the revenue team can answer a specific question, that is where Data Engineers earn their paychecks.
 The entire Fivetran-into-Snowflake-into-dbt pipeline that we’ve collectively spent billions on exists to reunify the silos of data that SaaS applications create, so that humans can reconcile things for business purposes.

 The log is demanded by the operational reality

-It’s not a stretch to see why this continues to be important.
 We all know that agents make stuff up sometimes, so we are going to need durable logs that record these decisions, in addition to the raw data passing between the components of an org.
 The event log is the only data structure that gives you the ability to completely replay a sequence of events that led up to a decision.
 This will continue to be vital for compliance and auditing purposes, because even if agents eventually develop long-term memory, an agent’s self-reported history is not an independent audit trail.
 The log exists because you need a record the agent can’t edit (and this should be disabled at the platform level).

 The event topology self-organizes